nanvel/blog/pages/books.md

 - Ethereum DApps for Web developers by Asif Mallik
 - Building Blockchain Projects with Ethereum and Solidity by Narayan Prusty
 - [+] Mastering Bitcoin: Programming the Open Blockchain by Andreas M. Antonopoulos
+- Reinforcement learning by Richard S. Sutton and Andrew G. Barto

 ## In progress